nmaekawa/hx-provision/README.rst

     above with their current state.
 For more information about a specific VM, run `vagrant status NAME`.

-    # start the ones you need, say for catchpy
+    # start the ones you need, say for catchpy and dbserver
-    $> vagrant up catchpy dbserver
+    (venv) $> vagrant up catchpy dbserver

 provision/config the instances